Fortinetics Book a call →

 When to engage

 If your target contract-award date is more than 12 months out, you have time to plan carefully and pick an optimal path.
 If it is 9–12 months out, you are on a normal timeline but should start now.
 If it is less than 9 months out, engage immediately and expect the compressed path.
-Under 6 months, the conversation becomes about risk management and what’s achievable — not every timeline is achievable, and honest scoping matters more than optimism.
+Under 6 months, the conversation becomes about risk management and what’s achievable.
+Not every timeline is achievable, and honest scoping matters more than optimism.

 Our CMMC Level 2 engagement model is built around this reality.
 If you want to see where you stand before committing, the CMMC Level 2 readiness quiz is the fastest honest assessment we can offer.